Can't find what you're looking for? We're adding more products everyday. Contact your local Elliotts branch team for more information.

 How to avoid surface water problems

-Keep gutters and drains clear
+1. Keep gutters and drains clear

 Gutters are essential for directing excess water away from your home, so it’s important they are clear and in good condition.
-Check there is no damage to the drains and gutters and clear them of leaves and debris, especially in the spring and autumn.
+Check there is no damage to the drains and guttering and clear them of leaves and debris, especially in the spring and autumn.

-Collect rainwater
+2. Collect rainwater

-Choose your surfaces carefully
+3. Choose your surfaces carefully

-Plan patios and paths
+4. Plan patios and paths

 Remember to lay your patio over an aggregate sub-base and consider including areas of gravel, shingle, and planted areas within the patio.
+Jointing paving slabs with water-permeable compound, like Azpects EasyJoint, is also a great way to ensure surface water is kept at a minimum.

 Choosing surface water drainage